tritrics/kirby-rest-api-vue-plugin/README.md

-# Kirby rest api vue plugin
+# Kirby Rest Api Vue Plugin

-A vue plugin, that is build to communicate easily with tritrics/kirby-rest-api (not published yet).
-The plugin reflects the public rest-api methods and (optionally) converts the requested data.
+A vue plugin, that is build to communicate easily with [Kirby Rest Api](https://github.com/tritrics/kirby-rest-api).
+The plugin reflects the api methods and (optionally) converts the requested data.

 ## Installation